-As customers move to purchase more online, retailers and logistics providers are looking for more efficient and cost-effective ways to deliver goods to the end customer, and at lower cost.
-Fleet management software is one tool that can help you manage drivers, dispatchers and vehicles to reduce overhead and increase efficiency.
-But every business has a different makeup of fleets, and may require different capabilities from its fleet management software.
+As customers are purchasing more online than ever before, retailers and logistics providers must adjust to increasing demand for deliveries.
+This includes more efficient and faster ways to deliver goods to the end customer, and at a lower cost.
+Fleet management software is one tool that can help manage drivers, fleet managers, dispatchers, and vehicles allowing companies to reduce overhead and increase efficiency.
+Fleet operations differ from business to business and therefore fleet management solution requirements may be different depending on the company.

-Fleet Management software relates to technological tools that help businesses manage delivery fleets for optimal performance, efficiency and cost.
-These management systems should include fleet software for managing drivers, dispatchers and vehicles for your entire fleet.
 Some businesses may need to manage a single large internal fleet, while others may manage multiple third party contractors or crowdsourced fleets as well.
-Your choice of fleet management software must be in line with your business needs.
+Your choice of fleet management system will differ depending on your business needs.

 7 features that every fleet management software should have